mattlo/page-downloader/README.md

 Downloads:
 - HTML with preserved extension (e.g.: /path/to/page.aspx saves as page.aspx)
 - CSS (from `<link />`s)
-- Assets using the `url` method in all CSS files
+- Assets using the `url` method in all CSS
 - JavaScript (from `<script />`s)
 - Images (from `<img />`s)